LCSW, CADC | Therapist | Clinical Director

 Erin holds a Master’s in Science in Counseling from Purdue University Calumet.

-Kathryn is a National Certified Counselor with over 20 years of experience, specializing in addiction, eating disorders, anxiety disorders and depression, as well as grief counseling and stress management.
+Kathryn is a National Certified Counselor and a Licensed Mental Health Counselor specializing in addiction, eating disorders, anxiety disorders and depression, as well as grief counseling and stress management.